dbohdan/pago/README.md

 > Using pago carries a greater risk of bugs, security vulnerabilities, and data loss than using mature software.

 **pago** is a command-line password manager.
-It has the following built in:
+It has the following built-in features:
 - [age](https://github.com/FiloSottile/age) public-key and password encryption
 - Git version control of the password store ([go-git](https://github.com/go-git/go-git))
 - A fuzzy finder similar to [fzf](https://github.com/junegunn/fzf) for choosing entries ([go-fuzzyfinder](https://github.com/ktr0731/go-fuzzyfinder))